omahs/website-5/docs/examples/understanding_template.md

 title: "Understanding the RISC Zero zkVM Starter Template"
 ---

+_We've created a [`cargo risczero`](https://crates.io/crates/cargo-risczero) tool for creating, managing, and testing RISC Zero projects.
+This tool makes the Rust starter template repository obsolete, as a starter project can now be generated via `cargo risczero new`.
+See the [`cargo risczero` documentation](https://docs.rs/cargo-risczero/latest/cargo_risczero/) for details on how to do this.
+While we intend to update this page soon, in the meantime its information on the structure and purpose of the Rust starter template remains relevant to the `cargo risczero new` version of the template._

-The [RISC Zero Rust starter template](https://github.com/risc0/risc0-rust-starter) provides a starting point for RISC Zero zkVM projects.
+The RISC Zero Rust starter template provides a starting point for RISC Zero zkVM projects.
 This article will describe what the template code does, and why we've written it this way.
 In particular, it should help you understand:
 * The host, guest, and build components of RISC Zero zkVM programs
 * How guest methods are built and made available to the host
 * How the host calls guest methods